kar-center/Git-Guidelines/README.md

     If a node contains a file that doesn't belong to any scope, the IDE will assign the default profile to it.

-## How to Activate Intellij Free Tril Again
+## How to Activate Intellij Free Trial Again
 ### in Linux:
 Open terminal and enter the text below :
 ```bash